ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### Radiometry

 The **radiometry** option allows users to set their preferred backscatter coefficient normalization to either gamma-nought (gamma0 or γ<sub>0</sub>) or sigma-nought (sigma0 or σ<sub>0</sub>) radiometry.
-As illustrated in Figure 5, the scattering coefficient gamma0 is normalized by the illuminated area projected into the look direction (A<sub>γ</sub> - the yellow area with the red outline in the diagram) and the sigma0 is normalized by the ground area (A<sub>σ</sub> - the grey area with the pink outline in the diagram).
+As illustrated in Figure 5, the scattering coefficient gamma0 is normalized by the illuminated area projected into the look direction (A<sub>γ</sub> - the yellow area with the red outline in the diagram) and the sigma0 is normalized by the ground area (A<sub>σ</sub> - the grey area with the purple outline in the diagram).

 ![Figure 5](../images/three_rader_backscatter_convention.jpg "Normalization areas for SAR backscatter")